 How is Hemifacial spasm (HFS) diagnosis made?

 The diagnosis of hemifacial spasm is straightforward.
-The entire half of the face has irregular, uncontrolled contractions that are usually triggered by speech, laughter or emotional disturbance.
+The entire half of the face has irregular, uncontrolled contractions that are usually triggered by speech, laughter, or emotional disturbance.
 The appearance is so typical that no other methods are necessary to make the diagnosis.
-However, imaging studies are frequently ordered to diagnose the underlying cause of compression.
-As mentioned above the usual cause of hemifacial spasm is anterior inferior cerebellar artery.
-Since the contact of this artery with facial nerve is not usually visible on standard MRI, special studies might be requested.
-CISS of FIESTA thin slice MRI from the brainstem at the level of the facial nerve usually nicely demonstrate the neurovascular conflict.
+However, imaging studies are frequently ordered to diagnose the underlying cause of the compression.
+As mentioned above the usual cause of hemifacial spasm is the anterior inferior cerebellar artery.
+Since the contact of this artery with the facial nerve is not usually visible on standard MRI, special studies might be requested.
+CISS of FIESTA thin slice MRI from the brainstem at the level of the facial nerve usually nicely demonstrates the neurovascular conflict.

-The physical examination is usually unremarkable except for spasm itself.
-However, in rare cases facial nerve may be overly compressed resulting in facial palsy.
-This might present diagnostic challenge to physicians.
+The physical examination is usually unremarkable except for the spasm itself.
+However, in rare cases, the facial nerve may be overly compressed resulting in facial palsy.
+This might present a diagnostic challenge to physicians.

-How does Botox injections help patients with hemifacial spasm?
+How do Botox injections help patients with hemifacial spasm?

 How does microvascular decompression work for hemifacial spasm?